microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-add-dialog.md

 # Add a dialog

-When building features of a bot with Composer, it is sometimes useful to create a new `dialog` to contain a chunk of functionality.
+When building features of a bot with Composer, it is sometimes useful to create a new **dialog** to contain a chunk of functionality.
 This helps keep the dialog system organized, and also allows sub-dialogs to be combined into larger, more complex dialogs.

-Remember - each dialog contains one or more triggers that launch associated actions.
+Each dialog contains one or more triggers that launch associated actions.
 They can have their own dedicated language model.
 Dialogs can call other dialogs and can pass values back and forth.

 ## What are we building?

 The main feature of this bot is reporting on the current weather conditions.

 To do this, we'll create a dialog that
-- prompts user to enter a zipcode (to use as location for weather lookup)
+- prompts the user to enter a zipcode to use as location for weather lookup
 - calls an external API to retrieve the weather data for a specific zipcode.

 First, we'll set up all the components and make sure they work together.
 Then, we'll flesh out the functionality.

 ## Create a new dialog

-1. Click the `+ New Dialog` button in the left hand explorer.
-A dialog will appear and ask for a `name` and `description`
+1. Click the **+ New Dialog** button in the left hand explorer.
+A dialog will appear and ask for a **Name** and **Description**
 2. Give this new dialog the name:

       `getWeather`